-We developed a maturity scale to assess how well organizations are positioned to deliver remarkable service and support experiences to customers.
-The scale uses seven questions from the survey as inputs to determine an organization's service and support maturity, where each of these seven questions deals with an aspect of the service and support organization's team, tools, and the data they have at their fingertips to help drive better performance.
-In short, the inputs were:
+We developed a maturity scale to assess how well organisations are positioned to deliver remarkable service and support experiences to customers.
+The scale uses seven questions from the survey as input to determine an organisation's service and support maturity, where each of these seven questions deals with an aspect of the service and support organisation's team, tools and the data they have at their fingertips to help drive better performance.
+In short, the input was:

-- Does the organization staff enough service and support agents and does it train them adequately? - Does the organization provide tools to agents that deliver a good "agent experience" and empower them to do their jobs well? - Does the organization capture a broad set of service and support key performance indicators (KPIs) in a timely fashion?
-And does the organization use that data to evolve products, services, and business processes?
+- Does the organisation staff enough service and support agents and does it train them adequately? - Does the organisation provide tools to agents that deliver a good 'agent experience' and empower them to do their jobs well? - Does the organisation capture a broad set of service and support key performance indicators (KPIs) in a timely fashion?
+And does the organisation use the data to evolve products, services and business processes?

-We employed a binary scoring system to evaluate organizations, meaning that organizations were determined to either have or not have each of the seven characteristics of a customer service and support Champion.
-In this report, Champions are defined as organizations having at least six of these characteristics in place.
-Risers are defined as organizations having four to five characteristics in place.
-Starters are those with three or fewer characteristics (see Figure 3, and Appendix II: Establishing Maturity Levels for Customer Service and Support for more details).
+We employed a binary scoring system to evaluate organisations, meaning that organisations were determined to either have or not have each of the seven characteristics of a customer service and support champion.
+In this report, champions are defined as organisations having at least six of these characteristics in place.
+Risers are defined as organisations having four to five characteristics in place.
+Starters are those with three or fewer characteristics (see Figure 3 and Appendix II: Establishing Maturity Levels for Customer Service and Support for more details).

-CX practitioners can view these inputs as a roadmap to improve capabilities.
-Our research strongly suggests that understanding and reinforcing your organization's strengths, while working to improve weaknesses, will allow your organization to not only improve its service and support performance, but also improve overall business outcomes.
+CX practitioners can view this input as a roadmap to improve capabilities.
+Our research strongly suggests that understanding and reinforcing your organisation's strengths, while working to improve weaknesses, will allow your organisation to not only improve its service and support performance, but also improve overall business outcomes.

 Figure 3.
-The Current State of Service and Support Maturity
+The current state of service and support maturity

-While the data makes it clear that most organizations have significant room to improve, it is worth noting that larger organizations are outpacing SMBs in terms of maturity.
-While 29% of organizations with 100+ employees are designated Champions, just 22% of SMBs are designated Champions.
-SMBs are more apt to be Starters (47%) compared to larger organizations (36%).
+While the data makes it clear that most organisations have significant room to improve, it is worth noting that larger organisations are outpacing SMBs in terms of maturity.
+While 29% of organisations with 100+ employees are designated champions, only 22% of SMBs are designated champions.
+SMBs are more apt to be starters (47%) compared to larger organisations (36%).